Urethane Vacuum Casting

 The Applications of Vacuum Casting

-Urethane casting is an effective way to manufacture low-volume production runs for functional prototypes and plastic parts, and helps you strike the right balance between high-quality, end-use parts and production lead-time.
+Vacuum casting is a great method to manufacture low-volume production runs for functional prototypes and plastic parts and helps you strike the right balance between high-quality, end-use parts and production lead-time.

-The urethane casting is perfect for high quality plastic prototypes.
-When volumes do not justify investment in injection molding and short run production parts, it can complete weeks before production tooling is ready.
-Our advanced manufacturing services help you to create custom and complex production parts in low volumes faster than traditional tooling and molding.
+The urethane casting is perfect for high-quality plastic prototypes.
+When volumes do not justify investment in injection molding and short-run production parts, it can complete weeks before production tooling is ready.
+Our advanced rapid prototyping manufacturing services help you to create custom and complex production parts in low volumes faster than traditional tooling and molding.

-The casting urethane part can be a full set aesthetic model with various colors, textures and finishes under the same design idea.
-If having no idea about what color would be the most suitable for a product, you can make a silicone mold to produce 10-15 castings and paint each with your design colors and textures to discuss internally during meeting among design departments or even management meetings.
+The casting urethane part can be a full set aesthetic model with various colors, textures, and surface finishes under the same design idea.
+If have no idea about what color would be the most suitable for a final product, you can make a silicone mold to produce 10-15 castings and paint each cast part with your design colors and textures to discuss internally during a meeting among design departments or even management meetings.